 Layla Turner – Great Barrier Reef trip.
 But pick your boat carefully.
 Some don’t go to the outer reef and only go to crowded spots.
 It was 7 years ago but I went with Passions of Paradise.
 They go to the outer reef and Michelmas Cay, which is a stunning island and there was no one else there except our group it was truly amazing.

-Danielle Danimezza Melnyczenko – Butterfly Sanctuary in Kuranda.
+Danielle Danimezza Melnyczenko – Australian Butterfly Sanctuary in Kuranda.
 It’s a special place for me and so beautiful.
 The girls will find it fascinating!

-Places to Stay in Cairns
+Where to Stay in Cairns

-The girls loved it, there were plenty of things to keep them entertained like water parks, pools, mini-golf and open air movies.
+The girls loved it, there were plenty of things to keep them entertained like water parks, pools, mini-golf, and open air movies.

 It’s where we met The Block Shoppers who became our traveling companions on and off for the next couple of months.
 We miss them!

 Do you have any tips for things to do in Cairns?
 Share in the comments section below.